Ethiopia III Returned Peace Corps Volunteers

 Red Terror Museum - Addis Ababa

-Darrel and Betty Hagberg reluctantly visited the Red Terror Martyrís Memorial to try to understand history of the fall of Emperor Haile Selassie and of the activities of the Derge (the Committee) from 1974 until 1987.
+Darrel and Betty Hagberg reluctantly visited the Red Terror Martyrís Memorial to try to understand history of the fall of Emperor Haile Selassie and of the activities of the Derg (the Committee) from 1974 until 1991.
 The museum is located just off Meskal Square in Addis Ababa.

-The Derge was the short name for the Coordinating Committee of the Armed Forces, Police, and Territorial Army, a committee of military officers that took power and ruled Ethiopia and Eritrea
+The Derg was the short name for the Coordinating Committee of the Armed Forces, Police, and Territorial Army, a committee of military officers that took power and ruled Ethiopia and Eritrea.

-Even to this day, the many atrocities of the Derge are still be uncovered and the museum continues to update the history of this tragic period of the country of Ethiopia.
+Even to this day, the many atrocities of the Derg are still to be uncovered and the museum continues to update the history of this tragic period of the country of Ethiopia.